UK Pay by Hour Calculator (2025/26)

 Enter your hourly rate and the average number of hours you work per week (default is 37.5, a common UK full-time standard).
-The results will show your estimated earnings breakdown based on 2025/26 tax rates.
+Our pay by hour calculator will show your estimated earnings breakdown based on 2025/26 tax rates.

 Your Estimated Earnings Breakdown